 The claims should be renumbered as required by 37 CFR 1.126, and particular attention should be given to claims dependent on previous claims to see that the numbering is consistent.
-An examiner’s amendment should be prepared if the order of the claims is changed.
-See MPEP § 608.01(j), § 608.01(n), and § 1302.04(g).
+See MPEP § 608.01(j) and § 608.01(n).

 The abstract should be checked for an adequate and clear statement of the disclosed invention.
 See MPEP § 608.01(b).
 The length of the abstract should be limited to 150 words.
 For changes to the abstract by examiner’s amendment, see MPEP § 1302.04.

 The title should also be checked.
-It should be as short and specific as possible.
-However, the title should be descriptive of the invention claimed, even though a longer title may result.
+The title may not exceed 500 characters in length and must be as short and specific as possible.
+See 37 CFR 1.72.
+The title should be descriptive of the invention claimed, even though a longer title may result.
 If a satisfactory title is not supplied by the applicant, the examiner may change the title on or after allowance.
 See MPEP § 606 and § 606.01.

 All amendments should be reviewed to assure that they were timely filed.

 Whenever interlineations or cancellations have been made in the specification or amendments which would lead to confusion and mistake, the examiner should require the entire portion of specification affected to be rewritten before passing the application to issue.
 See 37 CFR 1.125 and MPEP § 608.01(q).

 Form paragraph 13.01 should be used when making such a requirement.